denoland/denokv/npm/README.md

 ### Local KV Databases

-Local disk-based databases are backed by [SQLite](https://www.sqlite.org/index.html), and are compatible with DBs created with Deno itself:
+Local disk-based databases are backed by [SQLite](https://www.sqlite.org/index.html), and are compatible with databases created with Deno itself:

 - leverages shared Rust code from